Assessing realistic binding energies of some essential interstellar radicals with amorphous solid water. A fully quantum chemical approach: Computational results and discussion

 \subsection{Binding energy}

-Firstly, we calculate the optimization energy of 9 {ASW} $\rm{[H_2O]_{20}}$ clusters shown in \autoref{tab:opt_water} along with their optimized structures.
-It is seen that the {ASW(1)} cluster is, on average, $\sim 2958$~K more stable than the other 8 {ASW clusters}.
-We then calculate the BE of OH radical at the $75$ $d$-H binding sites of 9 ASW clusters.
-All the calculated {(+) BSSE BE} values are plotted in Fig.~\ref{fig:d-H} and tabulated in \autoref{tab:BE_OH}.
+First, we calculated the optimization energy of nine {ASW} $\rm{[H_2O]_{20}}$ clusters (presented in Table~A.1, available on Zenodo), along with their optimized structures.
+The {ASW(1)} cluster is, on average, $\sim 2958$~K more stable than the other eight {ASW clusters}.
+We then calculated the BE of the OH radical at the $75$ $d$-H binding sites of nine ASW clusters.
+All the calculated {(+) BSSE BE} values are plotted in Fig.~\ref{fig:d-H} and tabulated in Table~A.2 (available on Zenodo).

-Instead of taking the average BE over all the $75$ binding sites, {we consider the average over the highest $d$-H binding sites in each cluster}.
+Instead of taking the average BE over all $75$ binding sites, {we considered the average over the highest $d$-H binding sites in each cluster}.
 This averaging would be more appropriate for estimating the BE at a low temperature (interstellar condition).
-As a result, we obtain average BE values of $4287$~K and $4741$~K for the OH radical with and without considering BSSE corrections, respectively.
-Depending upon the binding sites, the BEs are rather broadly distributed (see \autoref{tab:BE_OH}). {To verify the distribution of the BSSE-corrected BE values over the highest $d$-H binding sites in each cluster}, we organize them in a distribution plot with a bin width of 500~K shown in Fig.~\ref{fig:bsse_bd}.
-The distribution is {well reproduced by an overlay of Gaussian Probability distribution function:}
+We obtain average BE values of $4287$~K and $4741$~K for the OH radical with and without considering BSSE corrections, respectively.
+The locations of the BEs depend on the binding sites and are broadly distributed (see Table~A.2, available on Zenodo). {To verify the distribution of the BSSE-corrected BE values over the highest $d$-H binding sites in each cluster}, we organized them in a distribution plot with a bin width of 500~K (see Fig.~\ref{fig:bsse_bd}).
+The distribution is {well reproduced by an overlay of the Gaussian probability distribution function:}

 where $\mu$ is the mean and $\sigma$ is the standard deviation.
-The fitted parameters for the BE values distribution are the mean ($\mu$) $\approx 4287$~K and standard deviation ($\sigma$) $\approx 566$~K. It implies that the Boltzmann distribution (uniform distribution to the highest BE site at $0$~K) holds for each local region, which is further supported by the fitting using the Boltzmann model equation (Fig.~\ref{fig:boltzmann}).
-On the contrary, the BE distribution considering all the 75 sites (BSSE-corrected and uncorrected) {does not} mimic a Boltzmann distribution (non-Gaussian type), as depicted in Fig.~\ref{fig:all}.
+The fitted parameters for the BE value distribution are the mean ($\mu$) $\approx 4287$~K and standard deviation ($\sigma$) $\approx 566$~K. This implies that the Boltzmann distribution (uniform distribution to the highest BE site at $0$~K) holds for each local region, which is further supported by the fitting using the Boltzmann model equation (see Fig.~A.1, available on Zenodo).
+On the contrary, the BE distribution considering all 75 sites (BSSE-corrected and uncorrected) {does not} mimic a Boltzmann distribution (non-Gaussian type), as depicted in Fig.~A.2 (available on Zenodo).